-- 4. Next, the Office of Academic Affairs will send the completed form to the Course Instructor for comment.
-Upon completion, this form is then sent back to the Office of Academic Affairs. - 5.
-Grade Appeals are reviewed by the Student Affairs Committee, and students are informed in writing of Committee's decision by the Office of Student Services.
+6. Grade Appeals are reviewed by the Student Affairs Committee, and students are informed in writing of Committee's decision by the Office of Student Services.
 Decisions rendered by the Committee are final and binding.
 A record of the final decision and all related materials will become part of the student's official academic record.